ITA-Dnipro/dp-195-taqc-python/README.md

 # DP-195 group project

-This README is development purposes!
+This README is for development purposes!

 ## Project structure
 The following directories tree outlines the most important information about project structure: